connormw/connormw.github.io/_posts/2022-08-20-notch-filter.md

   <img src="\assets\notch_s21_graph.png"/>
 </div>

 We have a deep null of about -30dB at 1.5GHz as desired.
 There's some loss above 2GHz, but otherwise this filter has good performance and behaves as intended.
-My guess is that the loss is either from a poor solder joint on the stub or accidentally cutting part of the main line during construction.